peteyy/RisingStack/README.md

   - mailer configuration
   - server PORT and address

-I followed the instructions in the RisingStack style guide, and JSHint, I hope You'll like it!
+I followed instructions in the RisingStack style guide, and JSHint, I hope You'll like it!